stackhpc/stackhpc-kayobe-config/doc/source/operations/ceph-management.rst

 Those groups are usually defined in ``etc/kayobe/inventory/groups``.

-Running cephadm playbooks
+Running Cephadm playbooks
 -------------------------

-In kayobe-config repository, under ``etc/kayobe/ansible`` there is a set of cephadm based playbooks utilising stackhpc.cephadm Ansible Galaxy collection.
+In kayobe-config repository, under ``etc/kayobe/ansible`` there is a set of Cephadm based playbooks utilising stackhpc.cephadm Ansible Galaxy collection.

 - ``cephadm.yml`` - runs the end to end process starting with deployment and defining EC profiles/crush rules/pools and users